monsoonmaelstrom/book2/book2.md

 “Thanks for rescuing us.”

 “Such as it was,” I mutter.
-“You’re welcome,” I say more loudly.
+“You’re welcome,” I respond more loudly.
 “Can we talk later?
 Just the two of us?”

 “Okay,” Peter agrees, but he sounds uncertain, almost as if he already wants to take it back.

 “Hazel!”
 Gavin shouts half a second before his arms wrap around me and he lifts me off of my feet in a spin.

-“She just woke up,” Liam says as he reaches out for my arm to steady me when Gavin sets me down.
+“She just woke up,” Liam grumbles, as he reaches out for my arm to steady me when Gavin sets me down.
 “Maybe don’t spin her around.”

 “Please,” Gavin scoffs.
 “She’s fine!”